constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/An_Aggregate_Theory_of_Concrete_Mathematics.md

 The State of California really can have its cake and eat it too on the topic of the currently ongoing controversy.
 I endorse the Brown University Bootstrap Project, and I endorse ["Calculus isn’t the only option.
 Let’s broaden and update the current math curriculum" by Jesús A. De Loera and Francis Su](https://www.sacbee.com/opinion/op-ed/article260529232.html).

-This letter is also an acknowledgement of the social issues raised not only by the reform attempt, but also by Michael Render in the song "Walking in the Snow".
+This letter is also an acknowledgement of the social issues raised by the reform attempt, and also by Michael Render.
 Math tests and scores are frequently used to deny people education and jobs in ways that often are of no relevance.

 A cousin of mine wanted to be an elementary school art teacher.
 She had great results during her student teaching.
 In one of the tragedies of life, she was denied certification due to an inability to pass a math test.
 Once, she came within one question of passing.
 I can't help but wonder how many students she would have touched, but now will not, because of this unnecessary and irrelevant means of exclusion.